ucsd-progsys/liquidhaskell/README.md

 ## Fast (re)compilation

-When working on the `liquidhaskell` library, usually all we want is to make changes and quickly recompile only the bare minimum, to try out new ideas.
-Using a fully-fledged GHC plugin doesn't help in this sense, because packages like `liquid-base` have a direct dependency on `liquidhaskell`, and therefore every time the latter changes, an expensive rebuild of those packages is triggered, which might become tedious overtime.
-To mitigate this, we offer a faster, "dev-style" build mode which is based on the assumption that most changes to the `liquidhaskell` library do not alter the validity of already-checked libraries, and therefore things like `liquid-base` can be considered "static assets", avoiding the need for a recompilation.
-In other terms, we explicitly disable recompilation of any of the `liquid-*` ancillary library in dev mode, so that rebuilds would also influence the `liquidhaskell` library.
+When working on the `liquidhaskell-boot` library, usually all we want is to make changes and quickly recompile only the bare minimum, to try out new ideas.
+Using a fully-fledged GHC plugin doesn't help in this sense, because packages like `liquidhaskell` or `liquid-prelude` have a direct dependency on `liquidhaskell-boot`, and therefore every time the latter changes, an expensive rebuild of those packages is triggered, which might become tedious overtime.
+To mitigate this, we offer a faster, "dev-style" build mode which is based on the assumption that most changes to the `liquidhaskell` library do not alter the validity of already-checked libraries, and therefore things like `liquid-prelude` can be considered "static assets", avoiding the need for a recompilation.
+In other terms, we explicitly disable recompilation of any of the `liquid-*` ancillary library in dev mode, so that rebuilds only affect the `liquidhaskell-boot` library.

 ### Usage and recommended workflow